 The analyst having primary responsibility for the sample assembles these documents.

 The composition of the analytical package varies depending upon how the sample is handled or treated by the laboratory.
 Different classifications of the sample may result in a package lacking one or more of the records.
 Examples of this include samples that are classified as Class 5 which are ones collected for analytical purposes but not examined or held for further action, and perishables that have arrived at the laboratory decomposed and can not be analyzed.
-In this case, there will be no worksheets or analytical package; the sample will be closed in FACTS.
+In this case, there will be no worksheets or analytical package; the sample will be closed in FACTS or LIMS.

 Worksheets, Continuation Sheets, and Attachments - Worksheets, continuation sheets, and attachments are assembled in a manner that effectively organizes and displays the analyst’s findings.